ronanguilloux/temperature-pi/README.md

 Installation (hardware)
 -----------------------

+First, install the DS18B20 on your bread board, wired to the #4 gpio pin:

 ![DS18B20 sensor connection](http://www.cl.cam.ac.uk/freshers/raspberrypi/tutorials/temperature/sensor-connection.png)

 See this very easy-reading [tutorial](http://www.cl.cam.ac.uk/freshers/raspberrypi/tutorials/temperature) on the Cambridge University CompSci Laboratory Raspberry Pi dedicated pages.

+Then add a led & a resistor & wired it to the #17 gpio pin.

 Installation (software)